Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Results and Discussions

 \subsection{Magnetic circular-vortex dichroism effect}

 The \textit{magnetic circular dichroism} (MCD) effect manifests distinct absorption or scattering probabilities for left- and right-circularly polarized photons incident on chiral targets in a static magnetic field.
 This phenomenon has emerged as a powerful tool for probing the magnetic properties of materials.
-For vortex photons, the analogous \textit{magnetic vortex dichroism} (MVD) effect arises from different absorption or scattering of optical vortices carrying opposite orbital angular momentum (or topological charge).
-We introduce a novel dichroic phenomenon, termed \textit{magnetic circular-vortex dichroism} (MCVD), which characterizes the different response of a magnetized target to polarized vortex beams with opposite TAM and helicity:
+For vortex photons, the analogous \textit{magnetic vortex dichroism} (MVD) effect arises from different absorption or scattering of optical vortices carrying opposite OAM (or topological charge).
+We introduce a novel dichroic phenomenon, termed \textit{magnetic circular-vortex dichroism} (MCVD), which characterizes the different response of a magnetized target to polarized vortex beams with opposite TAM and helicity:{ } {It is a physical observable measured via a two-collision process, in which vortex beams with opposite TAM and helicity are directed at the same polarized atom.
+And it is the core subject of this work.} {For simplicity, in the following text, we use "$(m_{\gamma},\Lambda_{\gamma})$" to refer to the MCVD in different initial parameters defined in Eq.~\ref{mcvd definition}.}

+{Note that we use the eigenstates quantized by four quantum numbers: energy, longitudinal momentum, TAM and helicity.
+OAM is not a good quantum number in general.
+Only for the paraxial case that OAM can approximately be a good quantum number.
+The two states involving in MCVD has opposite TAM and helicity.
+Their OAM is determined by relation "TAM=OAM+helicity" for paraxial case.}

 \paragraph*{Symmetry analysis} In the case of Rydberg atom photoionization by vortex photons, MCVD can be studied by inverting the photon's quantum numbers---the TAM quantum number ${m}_{\gamma}$ and helicity ${\Lambda_{\gamma}}$---while keeping the target state fixed.
 This configuration is equivalent to comparing ionization from two target states, $\ket{\psi_{n,l,{m_l}}}$ and $\ket{\psi_{n,l,-{m_l}}}$, under identical photon conditions.